apache/iotdb/docs/UserGuide/Comparison/TSDB-Comparison.md

 * Schema:

-  * IoTDB: IoTDB proposes a [Tree based schema](http://iotdb.apache.org/UserGuide/Master/2-Concept/1-Data%20Model%20and%20Terminology.html#data-model-and-terminology).
+  * IoTDB: IoTDB proposes a [Tree based schema](http://iotdb.apache.org/UserGuide/Master/Concept/Data%20Model%20and%20Terminology.html).
    It is quite different with other TSDBs.
 However, the kind of schema has the following advantages:

     * In many industrial scenarios, the management of devices are hierarchical, rather than flat.
     That is why we think a tree based schema is better than tag-value based schema.

     * In many real world applications, tag names are constant.
-For example, a wind turbine manufacturer always identify their wind turbines by which country it locates, the farm name it belongs to, and it ID in the farm.
+For example, a wind turbine manufacturer always identify their wind turbines by which country it locates, the farm name it belongs to, and its ID in the farm.
-    So, a 4-depth tree ("root.the-country.the-farm.the-id") is fine.
+    So, a 4-depth tree ("root.the-country-name.the-farm-name.the-id") is fine.
     You do not need to repeat to tell IoTDB the 2nd level of the tree is for country name, the 3rd level is for farm id, etc..